JaymesKat/GCP-hands-on-practice/README.md

 **Initial set up**

 - Open command line terminal (Ensure you have [installed](https://cloud.google.com/sdk/install) and [set up](https://cloud.google.com/sdk/docs/initializing) Google Cloud SDK in your local environment)
+- Ensure gcloud is authenticated with a user with permissions to administer Compute Engine
 - Set default project `gcloud config set project [PROJECT ID]` It will be referenced later using the `$DEV_SHELL_PROJECT_ID` variable.
 - The network **my-internal-app** with **subnet-a** and **subnet-b** and firewall rules for **RDP**, **SSH**, and **ICMP** traffic have been configured for you.